05802/05802.github.io/library.md

 ### Writings

 Gray, Albert - [The Common Denominator of Succes](assets/library/The Common Denominator of Sucess - Albert E.N.
 Gray.pdf)
-*Gray, a distinguished insurance salesmen, expounds to his colleagues the traits which he believes predict success.*
+*A distinguished salesmen, expounds to his colleagues the traits which he believes predict success.*